 Facelift surgery is best tailored to meet each individual patient’s needs.
 There are several types including but not limited to:

-- Deep plane (extended) facelift – an expanded lift that has the ability to treat the jawline, neck, and sunken cheeks in one procedure.
+- Deep plane (extended) facelift is an expanded lift that has the ability to treat the jawline, neck, and sunken cheeks in one procedure.
 The incision is hidden around the ear and hairline.
 Both the skin and deeper tissues are elevated and tightened in a more youthful position.
 When addressing the neck and submental region, conservative liposuction is done to obtain a better contour.

-- A midface lift is often done through a lower blepharoplasty incision.
+- Midface lift is often done through a lower blepharoplasty incision.
 It is done to get a more vertical lift to the cheek.
 It is generally best suited for patients with a low cheek fat pad, and who would also benefit from lower eyelid skin and fat pad correction at the same time.

 In addition to the multiple variations on facelifting, adjunctive procedures are often combined with this procedure to maximize results.
 Facial fat grafting, laser resurfacing, and submental liposuction are some examples of procedures often used to augment facelifting results.

 Recovery time is different for every patient, and also differs depending on extent of surgery.

 A mini-lift (for younger patients) has around 1 week of downtime, with minimal swelling and bruising.
 A deeper facelift for patients with more advanced aging changes may have some swelling and bruising for longer.
 Follow-up is frequent early on to make sure that you recover optimally from your surgery.
 The sutures come out at 1 week.
 Pain and discomfort are usually quite tolerable after this procedure.